-After nearly half a century of prominence, the band members have participated in some seriously crazy experiences.
+That half a century of shredding includes numerous tales of hard partying, epic concerts and general mayhem.
 There was the time when a teenaged Bruce Dickinson relieved himself in the headmaster of his school's dinner.
 Or when drummer Nicko McBrain had a drum-off against a puppet.
 With such a sprawling career, there are almost certainly a few things you didn't know about the members of Iron Maiden.

 Back in 1994, the nation of Bosnia was engaged in an immense war with all of its neighbors.
 In summary, the country of Yugoslavia — which all of the warring nations had originally belonged to — slowly crumbled between 1989 and 1992, which prompted all of the newly formed nations to begin fighting for supreme control over the area.
 Many civilians died in the resulting war, and every nation involved participated in horrific war crimes.